followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/20 Editing/50 Data Validation.md

 The **TreeList** widget uses the build-in validation engine to validate user input.
-You can attach validation rules using the **columns** | [validationRules](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#validationRules) option which accepts an array of objects with fields described in the [Validation Rules](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/) section.
+You can attach validation rules using the **columns**.[validationRules](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#validationRules) option which accepts an array of objects with fields described in the [Validation Rules](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/) section.
 The editor displays an error message if a value fails to pass the validation check.

 ---
 ##### jQuery